Monthly Membership for Online PLD

 Building Excitement, Engagement & Achievement in Writing

-1. Access to all Murray ‘Reads and Writes From’ video lessons (currently 62 videos and growing)
+- Murray ‘Reads and Writes From’ video lessons (over 70 videos)

-2. Access to all ‘Murray Talks’ videos around the teaching of writing’ (currently 21 videos )
+- ‘Murray Talks’ videos around the teaching of writing’ (over 20 videos )

-4. Access to all Downloadable Teachers’ Notes / PDFs for the above videos
+- Downloadable Teachers’ Notes / PDFs for the above video

-6. Free Access to technical support for your membership plan & Group users usage questions, billing support access issues etc..
+- Free technical support for your plan & Group users usage questions, billing support access issues etc..

 Purchase Membership